CyberMonitor/orquestra-docs/v1/content/tutorials/hello-workflow.md

             from: '{{steps.greeting.outputs.artifacts.welcome}}'
 ```

 There is now a second step with the name `transform-welcome`.
 This step uses the resource template `z-transformation` from the resource you just added.
 The template `z-transformation` takes in an artifact as input.
-To understand how the `welcome` artifact is passed from the `greeting` step to the `transform-welcome` step, check out the "Referencing Step Outputs" section of the [Steps page](../../quantum-engine/steps/).
+To understand how the `welcome` artifact is passed from the `greeting` step to the `transform-welcome` step, check out the "Referencing Step Outputs" section of the [steps page](../../quantum-engine/steps/).

 **10. Running the Workflow**